Connecting Martini to SolrCloud

 Martini also ships with a built-in feature that allows it to use an embedded Solr server in place of the cloud or remote Solr cluster when the latter is unavailable.

-This feature is turned off, by default, but you can turn it on by setting the
+This feature is disabled by default, but you can enable it by setting the

 solr.embedded.delegate.serverinstance property value to